Atlanta's top bar talent anywhere you need it.

 Quick Quote

 If you're looking to make an impression at your next celebration or event, few services take your gathering to the next level like Raising the Bar.
 At RTB, we mix superior service and delicious spirits with the finest bar rentals in Atlanta, GA.
 We pride ourselves on creating unique, delectable drinks backed by impeccable service to keep your event stress-free and streamlined, so you can focus on your role at the party while attendees have the time of their lives. our guests will not only be impressed by our high-quality craft cocktails - they'll be blown away by the entire process, from setting up to break down.
-Unlike some bar rental companies in Atlanta, we prioritize professionalism, attention to detail, and customer service.
+Unlike some bar rental companies in Atlanta, GA, we prioritize professionalism, attention to detail, and customer service.

 Having served such brands as Ferrari and Delta, we know what it takes to turn a mediocre event into something special.
 Our team of bartenders have the experience to keep your guests happy and the flair to give them a memorable time, no matter what kind of function you're organizing.
 From summertime shindigs in the sun to corporate team building events, we've seen and done it all, and we're here to serve you as well.